Printing Terms

 Perfecting Press

-a printing press that simultaneously prints both sides of a sheet of paper as it passes through the press.
+A printing press that simultaneously prints both sides of a sheet of paper as it passes through the press.
 On other presses, printing both sides means running the street through the press to print one side, allowing the ink to dry, turning the paper over, and then running the sheet through the press again to print the other side.
 See also imposition, printing methods.

 Permanence

-a paper’s ability to resist tears, fading, and general aging over time.
-The national standard for permanence requires a pH of 7.5-8.5; at least 2% calcium carbonate; and no ground wood or unbleached fiber.
+A paper’s ability to resist tears, fading, and general aging over time.
+The national standard for permanence requires a pH of 7.5-8.5, at least 2% calcium carbonate, and no ground wood or unbleached fiber.
 The standard also has specific fold endurance and tear resistance requirements.
 Paper meeting the standard for permanence can be expected to last more than 100 years.
 Paper with a pH level of 5.5 or higher can be expected to last up to 50 years.
-See also alkaline papermaking, archival paper, pH
+See also alkaline papermaking, archival paper, pH.

 Petroleum-based Ink